mum0n/model_size/docs/size_structured_model_snowcrab.md

 ## Purpose

-To develop a size-structured model of snow crab.

-To do this requires the development of a Matrix model that is similar to a Leslie Matrix model, except that instead of age as the classifying units, we use a size and stage (sex and maturity).
-At a minimum, the following are required for such a model requires:
+To develop a size-structured model of snow crab using a matrix model (aka, a Generalized Leslie Matrix model, or also, a Transition Matrix model), except that instead of age as the classifying units, we use a size and stage (sex and maturity).

-  1. a size-based model to reduce the bias associated with non-random sampling to make observations comparable

-  2. identify/classify size modes to estimate cohort size distributions

-  3. a size-based model of growth in size (carapace width or mass)

-  4. a size-based model of fecundity

-  5. a size-based model of survivorship (independent of fishing)

-  6. a size-based model of selectivity of survey (observation model) and fishery removals (fishing process model)

-  7. synthesis through a size-based model (aka, Generalized Leslie, or a **Transition matrix model**)

-We will address each component below, towards developing a biologically complete life history model, useful for estimating life history parameters and understanding the time-dynamics of snow crab.

-## 1. A model-based based approach to reduce bias due to non-random sampling
+## Approach

+At a minimum, the following information is required for a size-structured matrix model:

+  (1) representative size-frequency distributions across space and time (2) size-based understanding/parameterization of: growth, fecundity, survivorship (3) size-based understanding of fishery removals.

+With regards to (1) size-frequency distributions, there is an inherent bias (sometimes referred to as **selectivity**) associated with most forms of sampling and this needs to be expressed.
+However, this bias is not only due to sampling device (mesh size, hook size) but also due to sampling design itself being insufficiently well-informed to ensure completely random sampling, due to primarily to environmental and behavioural variability.
+The latter can be partially addressed through a model-based, a-posteriori, **Post-Stratification** process.
+This best-possible representative distribution can then be used to define identify/classify size modes and associated numerical abundance in each mode.

+With regards to (2) size-based understanding of life history processes, growth and fecundity are reasonably quickly determined and improved with continued monitoring.
+Survivorship (the complement of natural mortality) is, however, a challenge to estimate unless a population is at steady-state and so requires experimentation or assumptions to be made.

+With regards to (3) fishery removals, a sampling or monitoring program needs to be in place to estimate the usually size-selective removals or mortalities from the population.

+Here we will attempt to address each of these components.

+## 1. Size-frequency distributions across space and time

-A **size-frequency distribution** of some **system** of interest is usually obtained from the observation of body size measurements (e.g., weight, length, carapace width) at various locations ("space") and times (seasonal, inter-annual).
-To represent the overall size distribution these observations must be summarized in some manner.
-If the samples are derived from a truly random sample from a "space-time-size" domain, then the usual approach of simply aggregating counts by size-intervals is sufficient to obtain a picture of the size frequency distribution.
-This is because these samples are **representative** and each observation has an equal amount of influence or weight in representing the system; this is usually called "independently and identically distributed"  or *iid* but also called "exchangeability" in that information content from one individual is the same as that of another, under the context of the sampling structure.
+A **size-frequency distribution** of a **system** of interest is usually obtained from the observation of body size measurements (e.g., weight, length, carapace width) at various locations ("space") and times (seasonal, inter-annual).
+To represent the overall size distribution, these observations must be summarized in some manner.
+If the samples are derived from a truly random sample of a "space-time-size" domain, then the usual approach of simply aggregating counts by size-intervals is sufficient to obtain a reasonable picture of the size frequency distribution.
+This is because these samples are **representative** and each individual observation has an equal amount of information in representing the system; that is, they can be considered "exchangeable" (aka, "independently and identically distributed" or *iid*), under the context of the sampling structure/design.
+Or in other words, each individual observed/measured carries the same **weight** of information.

-In dealing with the abundance of organisms across space, time and size, that is, to make them comparable across factors that can bias our estimate of abundance, means that we need to address **habitat** variability issues.
-By **habitat**, we mean that organisms have metabolic, physiological and behavioural preferences and limits in the environmental and ecosystem conditions they can or cannot inhabit, in the sense of XXXX (19XX).
+In dealing with the abundance of organisms pseudo-randomly sampled across space, time and size, this "weight" is not always equal.
+Swept area can be variable (sampling effort), or environmentally extreme conditions might be encountered.
+To make them comparable across such factors that can bias our estimate of abundance means that we need to address **habitat** variability issues directly.
+By **habitat**, we mean that organisms have metabolic, physiological and behavioural preferences and limits in the environmental and ecosystem conditions they can or cannot inhabit, in the sense of Elton (19XX).
 Variations in habitat result in differential growth, reproduction and movement, rendering a naive random sampling assumption, potentially invalid.
-In the epidemiological literature, this has come to be called (Bayesian) "post-stratification" (see [Stan documentation](https://mc-stan.org/docs/stan-users-guide/poststratification.html) and [Wikipedia](https://en.wikipedia.org/wiki/Multilevel_regression_with_poststratification) for further introduction).

 To belabour the point, animals can, due to metabolic constraints and behavioural traits (aggregation/clustering/schooling), demonstrate ontogenetic (size and age-based) shifts in such habitat preferences which ultimately results in observed/sampled data with bias due to certain environments not being observable due to sampling not accounting for this underlying structure that is not random.
 Further, imperfect sampling methods such as: